royakabiri/modified_seraji/README.md

 Nivre, Joakim, Marie-Catherine de Marneffe, Filip Ginter, Jan Hajič, Christopher D. Manning, Sampo Pyysalo, Sebastian Schuster, Francis M. Tyers, and Dan Zeman.
 (2020).
 Universal dependencies v2: An evergrowing multilingual treebank collection.
 In Proceedings of the 12th Conference on Language Resources and Evaluation (LREC), 4027–4036.

 Pustet, Regina.
 (2003).
 Copulas.
 Universals in the categorization of the lexicon.
 Oxford University Press.

+Qi Peng, Yuhao Zhang, Yuhui Zhang, Jason Bolton, and Christopher D. Manning.
+(2020).
+Stanza: A Python Natural Language Processing Toolkit for Many Human    Languages.
+In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics: System Demonstrations, 101–108.

 Roy, Isabelle.
 (2013).
 Nonverbal predication: Copular sentences at the syntax-semantics interface.
 Oxford: Oxford University Press.